 What are some signs your hormones are out of whack?

-The sign of a healthy balanced hormonal state is as follows:
+The signs of a healthy, balanced hormonal state are as follows:

 How can we support our hormonal health?

-Twenties and thirties are our primary fertile years, so make sure to watch out for any cycle irregularities.
-If so, work on improving diet and lifestyle accordingly.
-It’s easy in these decades to over work or push our bodies to their limit to look good, but all of these things can be to the detriment of our health and fertility.
+The twenties and thirties are our primary fertile years, so watch out for any cycle irregularities.
+If so, work on improving your diet and lifestyle accordingly.
+It’s easy in these decades to overwork or push our bodies to their limit to look good, but all of these things can be detrimental to our health and fertility.

-In our forties we are entering perimenopause, and this is a more fragile state.
-Often this is where we pay the price for what we haven’t paid attention to with our health in our 20s and 30s.
+In our forties, we are entering perimenopause, a more fragile state.
+Often, this is where we pay the price for what we haven’t paid attention to with our health in our 20s and 30s.
 It’s even more important to create a balanced state so we can go through menopause without any of the uncomfortable symptoms associated with this transition.

 MY CYCLE

-For more from Sarah, follow her on Instagram or head to her website.
+For more from Endometriosis and Fertility Coach Sarah Hopkins, follow her on Instagram or visit her website.